What is Flow?

 - using the genres, grammars, mechanics, research methods, citation styles, conventions, rhetorical moves, commonplace organizational schemas, and media of particular audiences and discourse communities.

-Micro Flow (aka the local level)
+Local Flow (aka the local level or the linguistic level)

 Why Does Flow Matter?